 C: What do you like about SAOR’s signature scent, a hAon?

-M: SAOR is so unique to the point that when I wear it people ask me “what is that scent?
+M: SAOR is so unique to the point that when I wear it people ask me “What is that scent?
 I’ve never smelled that before.”
 The message of SAOR is to be free and I think that translates to the scent.
 It’s a reminder to me that I am free to express myself however I want.
-It’s light and airy and not overwhelming, which offsets the hecticness of my life, and exactly what I look for in a fragrance.
+It’s light and airy and not overwhelming, which offsets the hecticness of my life.
 My fiancé loves it, too.
-It’s the last thing I put on before every date night.
+It’s the last thing I put on before date night.

-C: What drew you to theater/acting?
+C: What drew you to performing?
 Is there a movie or show from your childhood that you remember watching and thinking “I want to do that”?